Acknowledgement

 The global attentional model considers all the source words in the input sentence when generating the alignment scores and, eventually, when computing the context vector.

-The idea of a global attentional model is to consider all the hidden states of the encoder when deriving the context vector, ct.
+The idea of a global attentional model is to consider all the hidden states of the encoder when deriving the context vector, .

 In order to do so, Luong et al. propose three alternative approaches for computing the alignment scores.
 The first approach is similar to Bahdanau’s.
-It is based upon the concatenation of st and hi, while the second and third approaches implement multiplicative attention (in contrast to Bahdanau’s additive attention):
+It is based upon the concatenation of and , while the second and third approaches implement multiplicative attention (in contrast to Bahdanau’s additive attention):

-Here, Wa is a trainable weight matrix, and similarly, va is a weight vector.
+Here, is a trainable weight matrix, and similarly, is a weight vector.

-Intuitively, the use of the dot product in multiplicative attention can be interpreted as providing a similarity measure between the vectors, st and hi, under consideration.
+Intuitively, the use of the dot product in multiplicative attention can be interpreted as providing a similarity measure between the vectors, and , under consideration.

 … if the vectors are similar (that is, aligned), the result of the multiplication will be a large value and the attention will be focused on the current t,i relationship.

-The resulting alignment vector, et, is of a variable length according to the number of source words.
+The resulting alignment vector, , is of a variable length according to the number of source words.

 The Local Attentional Model